Best MTHFR Diet, Lifestyle, & Supplements

 While MTHFR is a gene we all have, most people reference the C677T variant.
 This variant of the MTHFR gene can cause poor methylation.
 This means that people with this variant are not easily able to convert folate to 5-methyltetrahydrofolate.

 Without successful conversion of folate, these people are less likely to convert homocysteine to methionine.
-This means that people with poor methylation are more likely to have elevated homocysteine levels, among other issues like an increased risk of having children with neural tube defects.

 Do You Have the Gene?

 Opinions vary on this, but it’s estimated that as much as 40% of the population has the C677T variant of the MTHFR gene.
 That means that nearly half the population has poor methylation of folate and elevated homocysteine levels.

 There is some ethnic correlation with the mutation, but that is not a reliable marker.
 Rather, you may want to get tested if you have a relative with the mutation, a relative with early-onset thrombosis/cardiovascular disease, or other diseases associated with elevated homocysteine.

 You may also want to get tested if you have any of the disorders associated with the MTHFR gene.

 A mutated MTHFR gene may be associated with disorders like schizophrenia, ADHD, depression/anxiety, autism, and autoimmune disorders, so it’s best to get tested if you have any of those.

 Anyone can get tested through a simple blood test or DNA analysis.

 If you’ve tested positive for the MTHFR mutation, you can still support your long term health with a few simple lifestyle changes.